-- Total General Fund revenues and other financing sources exceeded expenditures and other financing uses by \$2,546,353 bringing the General Fund fund balance to \$25,903,569. - Total General Fund revenues were \$8,816,691 greater than anticipated.
-Local revenue exceeded the budget by \$2,992,796.
-Local Real Estate Taxes were over by approximately \$654,238 and the earned income tax revenue provided \$625,412 more than anticipated.
-State funding was \$7,782,768 more than budgeted due to increased state grant funding including \$2,500,000 in additional funds from the ready to learn grant, \$1,591,795 in level up supplement, increased basic education subsidies, and an additional \$352,500 in Pre-K Counts revenues.
-Federal revenue was \$1,958,873 less than budgeted as a result of less spending of ESSER II and American Rescue Plan COVID Grant Funding. - Total General Fund expenditures were more than budgeted by \$7,386,695.
-This was due to additional resources and supplies used to prepare, prevent and respond to COVID 19 as well as the expenditures for the additional Ready to Learn and Pre K Counts funding.
-Instructional Expenditures were over budget by \$1,947,838 offset by additional grant revenue.
-Total Support Services expenditures were over budget by \$4,132,014.
-This was primarily a result of increased Student Support expenditures were more than budgeted by \$2,375,116 due to services purchased with ready to learn funds.
+- Total General Fund expenditures exceeded revenues and other financing sources by \$860,303 reducing the General Fund fund balance to \$25,043,266. - Total General Fund revenues were \$8,414,185 greater than anticipated.
+Local revenue exceeded the budget by \$3,058,851.
+Local Real Estate Taxes were over by approximately \$871,480 and the earned income tax revenue provided \$562k and interest income provided \$955k more than anticipated.
+State funding was \$4,155,483 more than budgeted due to increased state grant funding including \$2,500,000 in additional funds from the ready to learn grant, \$1.2M in basic education subsidy.
+Federal revenue was \$1,199,851 more than budgeted as a result of actual Gear Up grant revenue \$760k and \$300k more than budgeted Title funding. - Total General Fund expenditures were more than budgeted by \$8,843,464.
+This was due to additional resources and supplies used to offset additional Ready to Learn, Gear Up and Basic Educational funding.
+Instructional Expenditures were over budget by \$3,362,746 offset by additional grant revenue.
+Total Support Services expenditures were over budget by \$5,201,913.
+This was due to additional revenue from the Gear Up Grant and Safety and Security Funding through State and federal grants.

-- The trends of prior years indicated that during the fiscal year 2022-2023, the Pottstown School District would experience another year of significant increases in the costs for special education instruction and transportation along with benefits for our employees.
-Further, anticipated remediation costs from the COVID-19 Pandemic will continue to cause an additional drain on financial resources. - At the close of the fiscal year, the General Fund ending fund balance increased by \$2,546,353 to \$25,903,569 of which \$6,394,253 is unassigned.
-The remaining General Fund balance is comprised of funds committed for PSERS of \$3,799,409; non-spendable fund balance of \$282,424 consisting of prepaid expenditures and an assigned fund balance of \$15,244,943 (\$9,535,435 for capital projects, \$2,102,329 for transportation, \$2,927,544 for special education and charter tuition and \$679,635, which is appropriated in the 2023-24 budget).
-The Capital Projects ending fund balance increased \$79,809 to a balance of \$2,274,297.
-This is also observed in the Total Governmental fund balance increase of \$2,671,082, from \$25,882,443 to \$28,553,525. - A Proprietary Internal Service Fund was established with the Southeastern Pennsylvania Schools Trust (SEPaST) for self-funded medical costs and has a net position of \$4,861,248.
-This represents a decrease of \$433,948.
+- The trends of prior years indicated that during the fiscal year 2023-2024, the Pottstown School District would experience another year of significant increases in the costs for special education instruction and transportation along with increased tuition charges.
+Further, anticipated remediation costs from the COVID-19 Pandemic and loss of Covid funding will continue to cause an additional drain on financial resources. - At the close of the fiscal year, the General Fund ending fund balance decreased by \$860,303 to \$25,043,266 of which \$6,785,182 is unassigned.
+The remaining General Fund balance is comprised of funds restricted for the district's music programs of \$210,707; committed for PSERS of \$3,119,774; non-spendable fund balance of \$249,402 consisting of prepaid expenditures and an assigned fund balance of \$14,678,201 (\$9,535,435 for capital projects, \$2,102,329 for transportation, \$3,002,801 for special education and charter tuition and \$37,636, which is appropriated in the 2024-25 budget).
+The Capital Projects ending fund balance increased \$122,418 to a balance of \$2,396,715.
+This is also observed in the Total Governmental fund balance decrease of \$752,806, from \$28,553,525 to \$27,800,719. - A Proprietary Internal Service Fund was established with the Southeastern Pennsylvania Schools Trust (SEPaST) for self-funded medical costs and has a net position of \$5,562,669.
+This represents an increase of \$701,421.
 These funds are a combination of the funds reserved in prior years for medical costs and better experience in recent years than anticipated in actual medical and prescription costs.
+Beginning 7/1/25 support staff will be able to include spouse coverage, this coverage was discontinued in 2012 and will result in future increased costs.